boris-mind/DoBigNationsWinBig/README.md

 Features and Techniques Used:
 - Google Cloud Platform > Big Query:

-Correction des noms de pays "West Germany" by "Germany"
+--Correction des noms de pays "West Germany" by "Germany"

 CASE
   WHEN Champion = 'West Germany' THEN 'Germany'
   ELSE Champion
 END AS Champion,